ClickHouse/examples/cdc/postgresql/README.md

 - [`decimal.handling.mode`](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#postgresql-decimal-types).
 Specifies how the connector should handle values for DECIMAL and NUMERIC columns.
 The default value of `precise` will encode these in their binary form i.e. java.math.BigDecimal.
 Combined with the `decimal.format` setting above this will cause these to be output in the JSON as numeric.
 Users may wish to adjust depending on the precision required.
 - [topic.prefix](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#postgresql-property-topic-prefix) - Topic prefix that provides a namespace for the particular PostgreSQL database server or cluster in which Debezium is capturing changes.
 The prefix should be unique across all other connectors, since it is used as a topic name prefix for all Kafka topics that receive records from this connector.
 This should not be changed once set.
 We do not set in our example and leave empty.

+The following settings will impact the delay between changes in Postgres and their arrival time in ClickHouse.
+Consider these in the context of required SLAs and efficient batching to ClickHouse - see [Other Considerations](#other-considerations).

+- [max.batch.size](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#postgresql-property-max-batch-size) - maximum size of each batch of events.
+- [max.queue.size](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#postgresql-property-max-queue-size) - queue size before sending events to Kafka.
+Allows backpressure.
+Should be greater than batch size.
+- [poll.interval.ms](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#postgresql-property-max-queue-size) - Positive integer value that specifies the number of milliseconds the connector should wait for new change events to appear before it starts processing a batch of events.
+Defaults to 500 milliseconds.

 A full list of configuration parameters can be found [here](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#postgresql-connector-properties).
 Confluent provides [additional documentation](https://docs.confluent.io/kafka-connectors/debezium-postgres-source/current/postgres_source_connector_config.html#auto-topic-creation) for those deploying using the Confluent Kafka or Cloud.